Our team is ready to help you plan your gift.

 Before I joined Best Friends, I worked in fundraising for history museums and in the environmental sector.
 After 20-plus years of my career, I am thrilled to finally use my skills to ensure a better future for the animals and to work for an organization whose values are truly aligned with my own.

-My husband, son, and I live in Atlanta, where we are lucky to share our lives with our rescued pets: a tuxedo cat, Juniper; a dilute calico cat with the most purrs, Puddin’; and an orange and white cat, Carlyle.
-I would be remiss if I did not mention our community cats who have made our porch, deck, and yard their home: Stanley and Mama Kitty.
+My family and I are lucky to share our lives with our rescued pets: a tuxedo cat, Juniper; a dilute calico cat with the most purrs, Puddin’; and an orange-and-white cat, Carlyle.
+I would be remiss if I did not mention our community cat who has made our porch, deck, and yard her home: Mama Kitty.

 Beth Wolfer